Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

-## Data cleaning
+## Data Cleaning

-The dataset seemed relatively clean at first glance, but it was actually riddled with Null values.
+The dataset seems to be relatively clean at first glance, but it is actually riddled with null values.
 The code chunk below creates a new column that calculates the total purchase for each transaction.
-The NA values are also identified and the rows containing these NA values are removed.
+The NA values are also identified, and the rows containing these NA values are removed.

-There are several methods of removing NA values from a dataset; replacing with another value or deleting the entire row.
-The choice of removal is dependent on the what data is been manipulated and how much data is available.
+There are several methods of removing NA values from a dataset, such as replacing the NA value with another value or deleting the row entirely.
+The latter method, to choose removing the row entirely, is dependent on what data have already been manipulated and how much data are available.

 ```python